-On the flip side, in carbon ceramic brakes, the brake disc or rotor is made from a combination of specially treated carbon and ceramics — more specifically, carbon fiber, epoxy resin, silicon carbide, and more.
+On the flip side, in the carbon ceramic brake kit, the brake disc or rotor is made from a combination of specially treated carbon and ceramics — more specifically, carbon fiber, epoxy resin, silicon carbide, and more.

-The idea for combining the properties of carbon fiber and ceramic material like silicon carbide for high-performance applications came from space shuttles.
+The idea for combining the properties of carbon fiber and ceramic materials like silicon carbide for high-performance applications came from space shuttles.

 Curious as to why?